-Eclipse is a free integrated development environment IDE which is used by programmers around to write software mostly in Java but also in other major programming languages via Eclipse plugins.
+Eclipse is a free integrated development environment IDE that is used by programmers around to write software mostly in Java but also in other major programming languages via Eclipse plugins.

-The latest release of Eclipse Photon IDE doesn’t come with pre-build binary packages specific for Debian based Linux distributions.
-Instead, you can install Eclipse IDE in Ubuntu or Debian based Linux distributions via the compressed tar archive file.
+The latest release of Eclipse IDE 2020‑06 doesn’t come with pre-build binary packages specific for Debian based Linux distributions.
+Instead, you can install Eclipse IDE in Ubuntu or Debian based Linux distributions via the compressed installer file.

-In this tutorial we will learn how to install the latest edition of Eclipse Photon IDE in Ubuntu or in Debian based Linux distributions.
+In this tutorial, we will learn how to install the latest edition of Eclipse IDE 2020‑06 in Ubuntu or in Debian based Linux distributions.

-- A Desktop machine with minimum 2GB of RAM.
+- A Desktop machine with a minimum of 2GB of RAM.

-- Java 9 SE SDK installed in Debian based distributions.
+- Java 9 or higher installed in Debian based distributions.

 Install Eclipse IDE in Debian and Ubuntu

 A Java 9 or newer JRE/JDK is required to install Eclipse IDE and the easiest way to install Oracle Java JDK using third party PPA as shown.

 Install Java on Ubuntu/Debian

 For installing Eclipse IDE in your system, first, open a browser and go to Eclipse’s official download page and download the latest version of the tar package specific to your installed Linux distribution architecture.